baturorkun/aws-lambda-snapshots/README.md

 #### Cleaning Rule

-"retantion" value in event.json
+"retention" value in event.json

 #### Event Parameters (event.json)

 * account_id: Your AWS Account ID
-* retantion : The day value which describe how long should they be archived.
+* retention : The day value which describe how long should they be archived.

 #### Test Running & Deploy